ashokchhetri7/self-discover/README.md

 ## Usage

-1. Simply run the command below:
+Simply run the command below:

    ```bash
    python self_discover.py

    ```

-## You can see that in the Streamlit also
+## You can also see that in the Streamlit also

    ```
    python streamlit run app.py